crypto-org-chain/chain-docs/docs/chain-details/module_overview.md

 Fungible tokens are mutually interchangeable, and one most common example of fungible tokens is fiat currencies.
 Specifically, the $100.50 US dollars in my bank account is equally valuable as the $100.50 US dollars in someone else's bank account.
-Another example of fungible tokens would be **Bitcoin**, the most popular cryptocurrency.
+Another example of fungible tokens would be the native cryptocurrency of **Ethereum**, one of the most popular blockchain networks, i.e. **Ether**.
-Bitcoins are totally fungible, meaning that one Bitcoin is equal to one Bitcoin, and it's equal to any other Bitcoin as well.
+Ethers are totally fungible, meaning that one ether is equal to one ether, and it's equal to any other ether as well.
-Particularly, Bitcoins are also highly divisible up to one **Satoshi**, or 0.00000001 Bitcoin.
+Particularly, ethers are also highly divisible up to one **wei**, or 0.000000000000000001 (10<sup>-18</sup>) ether.

 In contrast, non-fungible tokens (NFTs) are special tokens that are unique in the sense that they cannot be split or equally interchanged for other NFTs of the same type.
 **CryptoKitties** on **Ethereum** or **Loaded Lions** on **Crypto.org Chain** are both examples of NFTs: